Omni Tax Help

 What is the IRS Fresh Start Program?

-The IRS Fresh Start Program is a set of IRS policy changes that expanded access to Installment Agreements, raised the threshold for OIC eligibility, and modified the lien filing threshold.
+The IRS Fresh Start Program is a set of 2011 IRS policy changes that expanded access to Installment Agreements, raised the threshold for OIC eligibility, and modified the lien filing threshold.
 It is not a one-time amnesty.
-It is a framework that is still in effect.
-Omni evaluates every client’s situation against Fresh Start criteria as part of the initial review.
+It is a framework that is still in effect for 2026.
+Omni evaluates every client's situation against Fresh Start criteria as part of the initial review.

 Do tax relief companies really work?

-When the firm is legitimate and the resolution path fits the client’s financial situation, yes.
-The value is specific: structuring unfiled returns correctly, preparing OIC financial documentation accurately, knowing which program applies, and representing you with the IRS directly.
+When the firm is legitimate and the resolution path fits the client's financial situation, yes.
+The value is specific: structuring unfiled returns correctly, preparing OIC financial documentation accurately, knowing which program applies, and representing you before the IRS directly.
 What firms cannot do is manufacture a settlement the IRS would not otherwise approve.
 If the numbers do not support an OIC, no firm can force one through.
-What Omni can do is make sure your case is built correctly, presented completely, and pursued through the right path — the first time.
-Find out what that looks like for your situation.
+What Omni can do is make sure your case is built correctly, presented completely, and pursued through the right path the first time.

 The IRS isn't waiting.
 Neither should you.